morelandellie/LakeM2ARS/README.md

 Before compiling the model, a user needs to first adjust all necessary parameter values to the studied lake in the mars_lake.inc file.
 The mars_lake.inc file should be in the same path of the .f90 file.
 Moreover, the path for the climate input file should be defined in the mars_lake.inc file by changing the ‘datafile’ variable.
 Paths for the two output files can be defined at the ‘file_open’ subroutine in the .f90 code file.

-Once mars_lake.inc is ready to use, a user can navigate to the folder containing:
+Once the files are all ready, create a folder containing:
-1. Folder named "input", containiing only the **<mars_met_data.txt>** input file
+1. Folder named "input", containing only the .txt input file
 2. Folder named "output", which starts empty and will be populated with the output files
 3. The .f90 file
 4. The .inc file

+*An example of the directory setup can be seen in the [Zenodo repository](https://doi.org/10.5281/zenodo.14927285).*

 Compile the code in terminal (Mac or Linux) or CMD (Windows) by ***editing*** and using the following command, as from the provided example:
 ```